Touffy/client-zip/README.md

 It's interesting that Chrome performs so much worse than Safari with client-zip and conflux, the two libraries that rely on WHATWG Streams and (in my case) async iterables, whereas it shows better runtimes with fflate (slightly) and JSZip (by a lot, though it may be a fluke as I did not repeat the 2-minutes long experiment), both of which use synchronous code with callbacks.

 Finally, I tried to run the experiment with 12k small files in Chrome, but it didn't finish after a few minutes so I gave up.
-Perhaps something to do with an inefficient handling of HTTP requests (I did disable network logging and enable network cache, but saw no impovement).
+Perhaps something to do with an inefficient handling of HTTP requests (I did disable network logging and enable network cache, but saw no improvement).

 Memory usage for any amount of data (when streaming using a ServiceWorker, or, in my test case for Zip64, deno) will remain constant or close enough.
 My tests maxed out at 36.1 MB of RAM while processing nearly 6 GB.